1 Day Eating Okonomiyaki in Osaka

 TO: Nara Deer Park (Nara, Japan)

-Begin your first day in Osaka bright and early by heading outside the city to Nara, a famous public park located at the foot of Mount Wakakusa filled with sacred bowing deer.
-Yes you read that right—the park is home to over 1,200 wild sika deer, which are considered national treasures and have been protected for centuries.
-According to legend, the deer are sacred messengers of the Shinto god of thunder, swordsmanship, and martial arts—Takemikazuchi—who arrived in Nara on the back of a white deer to guard the newly constructed capital.
-Today, you can come to visit one of the oldest parks in Japan, interacting with and feeding the deer who call it home.
-Bundles of special crackers specifically tailored to their dietary needs called "shika senbei" are sold for ¥200 within the park so you can feed the deer, but be warned that the deer are very well aware of this and trained to make you drop the treats!
+• Bundles of special crackers specifically tailored to their dietary needs called "shika senbei" are sold for ¥200 within the park so you can feed the deer, but be warned that the deer are very well aware of this and trained to make you drop the treats!
 I saw many tourists get ambushed by a flock of otherwise gentle creatures all pining for a taste of one little cracker, and children were particularly susceptible to these sneak attacks.
-Best case scenario, you’ll bow to the deer and it will bow back—seriously! this is how they’ve learned to ask for crackers over time—then it will gently eat the cracker you’ve offered to it.
-We decided to avoid becoming targets altogether by not purchasing any tasty treats, much to the dismay of the deer we interacted with.
+Best case scenario, you’ll bow to the deer and it will bow back (seriously, this is how they’ve learned to ask for crackers over time!), then it will gently eat the cracker you’ve offered to it.
+We decided to avoid becoming targets altogether by not purchasing any tasty treats—which is an essential travel tip for Nara—much to the dismay of the deer we interacted with.

-In general, be prepared for these animals to initially approach your pockets and any bags you might be carrying as they attempt to sniff out whether you’re hiding surprise treats for them.
-The initial deer you’ll encounter upon exiting the train station are naturally the most forward, but as you explore deeper into the park you’ll encounter much more docile creatures who aren’t as concerned about haggling you for a snack.
-Along the way, you’ll discover several important historical and cultural sites, including Todai-ji Temple, which houses the Great Buddha, and Kasuga Taisha Shrine.
-This excursion out of Osaka ended being my favorite thing we did in the entire city, and it’s truly a transformation, one of a kind experience to be able to interact with wild animals in this manner.
-I truly felt like Snow White communicating with these creatures in a kind of unspoken language, and I doubt I will ever feel this connected to a herd of deer ever again—so if you do nothing else in this itinerary, be sure to go to Nara!
+Along the way, discover several important historical and cultural sites, including Todai-ji Temple—which houses the Great Buddha—and Kasuga Taisha Shrine.
+This excursion out of Osaka ended up being my favorite thing we did in the entire city, as it’s truly a transformational, one-of-a-kind experience to interact with wild animals in this way.
+I truly felt like Snow White communicating with these creatures in a kind of unspoken language, and I doubt I’ll ever feel this connected to a herd of deer ever again—so if you do nothing else in this itinerary, be sure to go to Nara!

 Pro Tip: